anupamkumar2243/document-to-json/README.md

 # document-to-json

-In this project we use flask , flask-cors , tesseocr libraries for converting document like image into a json(Java script object notation) format
+In this project we will have different types of invoices from which we will extract important data like invoice number, invoice date, name etc and then we will convert into the json format